 Southwest Youth and Family Services Programs

-SWYFS provides services to a diversity of low income youth and families in West Seattle, Delridge, South Park, White Center, Burien, SeaTac and unincorporated SW King County.
+SWYFS provides services to a very divers set of low income children, youth and families in West Seattle, Delridge, South Park, White Center, Burien, SeaTac and unincorporated SW King County.
 Services include:

-- Youth Development: After-school Programs, Seattle and King County Violence Prevention Initiative Programs, High School Re-Entry Program, Teen Parent GED Program, Youth Case Management, Aggression Replacement Training (A.R.T.), and a Summer Young Writers Workshop are among the primary youth development program opportunities.
+- Youth Development: After-school programs; Seattle and King County youth violence prevention programs; youth case management; Aggression Replacement Training (A.R.T.); and a Summer Young Writers Workshop are among the major youth development program opportunities.

-Mental Health: individual, family and group counseling for children, youth and their families; case management for youth at risk of academic failure, or of committing or being a victim of violence; Aggression Replacement Training to help youth learn to resolve conflict without violence.
-Services are provided at the main office, in homes, at schools and at community sites, including Burien, SeaTac and White Center.
+Mental Health: individual, family and group counseling for children, youth and their families; case management for youth at risk of committing violence; Aggression Replacement Training to help at-risk youth learn to resolve conflict without violence.
+Services are provided at the main office, in homes, at schools and at community sites including Burien, SeaTac and White Center.
 Counseling is available in English and Spanish.

-- Education: high school re-entry program for students who have dropped out or been expelled from public schools and need credit to return; Teen Parent GED program; after school academic support and youth development for students K-12 in 3 SW King County apartment communities; and the Parent-Child Home Program, a pre-literacy skills development program for 2 and 3 year-olds.
+- Education: high school credit retrieval and GED program for students who have dropped out or been suspended from public schools, including teen parents; after school academic support for students in grades 1-12 in 3 SW King County apartment communities; and the Parent-Child Home Program, a pre-literacy skills development program for 2 and 3 year-olds and other early learning activities for children and parents.

 - Family Support: parenting education and support; Play and Learn early childhood support groups; advocacy for immigrant and refugee families; young parent advocacy; assistance meeting basic needs and accessing community services and social, recreation and community building activities for families.
 Services are available in several languages, including Arabic, Cambodian, English, Samoan, Somali and Spanish, and are provided throughout SW Seattle and King County.